sparkbox/standard/security/verified-commits.md

 The Github Mac app does not support signed commits at the time of this writing.
 While that may change in the future, for now you must use Git in a terminal window to sign your commits.
 You may still use the app for creating, cloning, and updating repositories, but anything requiring a commit (including rebases) must be done via the command line.

+## Keeping Your Key Safe

+As explained in the beginning, you have a _public key_ and a _private key_.
+Wherever this guide talks about sharing a key (specifically, with Github) it means the _public key_.
+As an absurd example, this key could be posted on an Interstate billboard and you would have nothing to worry about.
+It is designed to be shared far and wide with anyone who may want to verify your identity.
+The _private key_ however is altogether different.
+This should __never__ be shared with any person or service.
+It should never leave the confines of your computer, except to be transferred to a new computer.
+Ideally this transfer happens offline, as infrequently as possible, with a trusted removable storage device.
+Don't hesitate to get help with this step if you are at all unsure.
+A compromised private key can be used to impersonate you.

 [why-verified-is-important]: https://github.com/sparkbox/standard/pull/64
 [gpg-tools-website]: https://gpgtools.org/
 [github-account-keys]: https://github.com/settings/keys